 In the standard observing mode, the instrument can be used for spectroscopic observations.
-In the energy range of SPI, the signal-to-background ratio is in general small (typically a few to 10%), therefore, knowledge of the background is critical to produce high quality gamma-ray spectra.
-Furthermore, the background in each of the 19 (17 currently operational) independent detectors can vary in time in a different way, further limiting the instrument sensitivity.
-To solve the uncertainties in the background determination, an appropriate dithering strategy has to be adopted for every observation (see the "Mission Overview Policies and Procedures" document for further details).
-Dithering is also important to improve the image quality of reconstructed sky images (see 3.7).
-Therefore, all SPI observations should use dithering, since background inhomogeneities over the detector plane.
-The dithering strategy to be adopted depends on the characteristics of the field.
+In the energy range of SPI, the signal-to-background ratio is in general small (typically a few to 10%).
+Knowing the background is critical to produce high quality gamma-ray spectra.
+Furthermore, the background in each of the 19 (16 currently operational) independent detectors can vary in time in a different way, further limiting the instrument sensitivity.

+To solve the uncertainties in the background determination, an appropriate dithering strategy has to be adopted for every observation (see the "Overview Policies and Procedures" document for further details).
+Dithering is also important to improve the image quality of the reconstructed sky images (see 3.7).
+Therefore, all SPI observations should use dithering, since background calculation for staring observations is very difficult, if not impossible, due to background inhomogeneities over the detector plane.